 The two main wings of the Church of England have distinct views about doctrine and worship, and these emerged in our initial report published in June.
 Our follow-up analysis has shown in more detail how a range of attitudes towards the lockdown and virtual church vary between these two groups.

 The greater concern of Anglo-Catholics for centrality of buildings in the life of the Church is evident, and this is the subject of a paper (still under review) that combines the main survey with the data for Roman Catholics in the UK.
 When we do this, we can see how closely beliefs about buildings align between Roman Catholics and Anglo-Catholics, and between Evangelicals and Free churches, with ‘middle of the road’ Anglicans falling somewhere between (as they often do!).
 Interestingly, it is younger, rather than older Catholics who are most hefted to buildings.
 Watch this space for more details as they are published.

 - Francis, Leslie J., and Village, Andrew.
 (2021 Under review).
 Reading the Church of England's response to the Covid-19 crisis: The diverging views of Anglo-Catholic and Evangelical clergy

 - Village, Andrew, and Francis, Leslie J. (2021 under review).
 Churches and faith: Attitude towards church buildings during the 2020 Covid-19 lockdown among churchgoers in England.

 Roman Catholics in the UK

 The report below details the responses in a similar fashion to the initial report from the main survey.
-In general, responses were fairly similar in the two surveys, though there were some interesting differences that relate to the specific beliefs and practices of the two denominations.
+In general, responses were fairly similar in the 2 surveys, though there were some interesting differences that relate to the specific beliefs and practices of the 2 denominations.

 The Diocese of Cyprus and the Gulf